sebastopolys/apiusers/README.md

 The default endpoint can be customized on the provided backend options, found on the main WP admin dashboard

-After accessing the endpoint, more details about each user will be displayed when any of the values of table are clicked
+After accessing the endpoint, more details about each user will be displayed when any of the values of table is clicked

 The table is displayed on a custom template, it is not a post or a page recognized by WP.

-Because of this, a class named ```prevent404.php``` will prevent WP managinf the endpoint as a 404 page / error
+Because of this, a class named ```Prevent404.php``` will prevent WP treating the endpoint as a 404 page / error

 ### Install using ```composer```